liberland/Constitution/Constitution.md

 c) protect and promote the interests of Liberland worldwide;

-d) sign International Treaties which don't need to be ratified by the Congress and signed by the President;
+d) sign International Treaties that don't need to be ratified by Congress or signed by the President;

 e) conduct commerce on behalf of Liberland: to organize marketplaces, trade in goods, organize tenders for State projects, and act on the free market in the most general sense;